ForgeRock/ThreatMetrix-Auth-Nodes/README.md

 * **Session Query Parameters** -  This is a list of ThreatMetrix attribute "key" to ForgeRock "value" attributes.
 The ForgeRock values are read from the authenticated user identity store.

 ## ThreatMetrix Review Status Node
 This node analyzes the response from the ThreatMetrix Query Node and routes based on the API Response <code>review_status</code>.
 The possible outcomes to route are <code>Pass</code>, <code>Challenge</code>, <code>Review</code> or <code>Reject</code> node outcomes.
-Any errors encountered by the ThreatMetrix Query Node will follow either the Unknown Session Action, or the API Error Action configuration for outcome.
+If an unknown session occurred as a result of profiling and the ThreatMetrix query reported unknown session condition, the ThreatMetrix Review Status Node will follow the configured Unknown Session Action.

 ## ThreatMetrix Reason Code Node
 This node analyzes the response from the ThreatMetrix Query Node and routes based on the API Response <code>reason_code</code>.
 The reason codes are required to be configured so that appropriate outcome routing can occur.
 The reason codes corresopnd to the ThreatMetrix Portal policy configuration for possible outcomes.
 Reason codes are generally utilized when the 4 default outcomes for review status are not sufficient for branching in the ForegeRock authentication tree.

-The outcomes configured for API Error Action and Unknown Session Action do need to be configured in the list of outcomes, otherwise the default <code>Failure</code> outcome will be utilized.
+The outcome for Unknown Session Action does need to be configured in the list of outcomes, otherwise the default
+<code>Error</code> outcome will be utilized.

 The ThreatMetrix Reason Code Node has the following configuration parameters:
 * **Reason Code Outcomes** - A list of Reason Codes that to check from a Query API Response.
 When a Reason Code is added to this list, a new outcome will presented on the node.
 The node will iterate through the configured Reason Code list until a Reason code match is found and will return that outcome.
 Otherwise, the <code>None Triggered</code> outcome will be returned.
 Reason Code outcomes are case sensitive and must match the ThreatMetrix Portal policy.